kglotfelty/rank_roi/README.md

 pixel values in input image), and modifies the roi files to assign any overlapping area to the brightest source (highest metric).

+## Example

+The figure below shows a map ID'ing the source regions created using `roi` (on the right), and with `rank_roi` applied (on the left).
+The colors are random and map to the source ID; black colored pixels unassigned to any source.

 ![roi example files](ranked_roi.png)

+In the Right frame, the area between overlapping sources is unassigned (black).
+In the Left frame, the source regions have been ranked based on the number of counts and the area has been assigned to the brightest source.